Snoopy: Siblings

-In the comic strip, Snoopy has seven brothers and sisters.
+In the comic strip, Snoopy has seven siblings.
 Five appeared at various times in the strip: four brothers, Spike, Andy, Marbles, and Olaf; and one sister, Belle.
 The two others were never mentioned by name in the comic strip, but the whole family appeared in 1991 television special Snoopy's Reunion, introducing the two unknown siblings, identified in the special as Molly and Rover.

 Snoopy having seven siblings was an element of the strip that developed as the strip evolved.
 Originally described in a June 1959 strip as an "only dog", Snoopy went to a family reunion with several unnamed siblings in a May 1965 sequence, stating that they all spoke different languages and couldn't understand each other.
 In March 1970, Snoopy wrote in his autobiography that he was one of seven puppies, and the number reached its final count of eight beagles in December 1972.

 In a 1987 interview, Schulz said that he felt introducing Snoopy's siblings was a mistake, similar to the introduction of Eugene the Jeep in Thimble Theatre: "I think Eugene the Jeep took the life out of Popeye himself, and I'm sure Segar didn't realize that.
 I realized it myself a couple of years ago when I began to introduce Snoopy's brothers and sisters.
 I realized that when I put Belle and Marbles in there it destroyed the relationship that Snoopy has with the kids, which is a very strange relationship.
 And these things are so subtle when you're doing them, you can make mistakes and not realize them."
 Schulz elaborated further in another 1987 interview: "Snoopy had a sister, Belle, whom I discovered I really didn't like.
 I brought in Spike and I like Spike a lot.
 But when I brought another brother in — I thought Marbles would make a great name for a dog — I discovered almost immediately that bringing in other animals took the uniqueness away from Snoopy.
 So the only other animal character who works now is Spike, as long as Spike stays out in the desert."

-Olaf is often referred to as "Ugly Olaf."
-The name Olaf is part of Minnesota's heritage.
-Schulz grew up in Minnesota.